ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Examples - Shader Effects.rst

     }

 ShaderEffects can also have a custom vertext shader.
-Setting the mesh property on `ShaderEffect </sdk/apps/qml/QtQuick/ShaderEffect/>`__ provides more vertices for you to manipulate, enabling more effects.
+Setting the mesh property on :ref:`ShaderEffect <sdk_qtquick_shadereffect>` provides more vertices for you to manipulate, enabling more effects.

 .. code:: qml